18F/tis-discovery/research/protocols/integration-partners.md

 * What are the most important considerations for acquiring temporary help?
 * What kind of issues do acquisitions professionals face in staffing effective teams?
+     * Are you aware of any statutory, regulatory, and/or policy hurdles?
 * What kinds of professions are most in-demand from agency users of professional services acquisitions?
 * Do certain agencies have special policy restrictions or exemptions that help or hurt professional services acquisitions?
 * What is your service pricing model?